Primary Education

 Teaching, however, is not all about working with

 young children in the classroom.
-Frequently, you will
+Frequently, you

-write reports, undertake in-service training and
+staff, write reports, undertake in-service training

-academic progress at parents’ evenings.
+children’s academic progress at parents’ evenings.

 Teachers also need to keep their skills fresh.